The ones who protected their brain didn't have better genes — they just started.

-WHO I HELP
+WHO I WORK WITH

 Which of these sounds like you?

-YOUR COGNITIVE FUTURE
+YOUR BRAIN, YOUR FUTURE

-Picture Yourself.
+Picture yourself.

 MEET RACHEL

-This isn't just what I do.
-It's what I live.
+This isn't just what I do — It's what I live.

 THE APPROACH